ChirilusDenis/SimTrack_webserver/README.md

-# MobyLabWebProgramming
+# SimTrack

-This is an example application to teach students the basics of web programming.
+This is the backend for an application to organize and keep track of sim-racing championships.

-To start working with the backend install docker and docker compose from https://docs.docker.com/engine/install/ and enter the command below to launch the Postgresql database while in the Deployment folder:
+To start the backend install docker and docker compose from https://docs.docker.com/engine/install/ and enter the command below to launch the Postgresql database while in the Deployment folder:

 ```shell showLineNumbers
 docker-compose -f docker-compose.yml up -d